pulp/pulp/docs/dev-guide/contributing/bugs.rst

    state to ``ASSIGNED``.
 #.
 The developer creates a new remote branch for the bug on their GitHub fork.
 #.
 When the fix is complete, the developer submits a pull request for the bug into the appropriate
    branch (master, release branch, etc.).
-It's appreciated by the reviewer if a link to the bug is included in the merge request, as well as a brief description of what the change is.
+A link to the bug should be included in the merge request, as well as a brief description of what the change is.
 It is not required to find and assign someone to do the review.
 #.
 When the pull request is submitted, the developer changes the status of the bug to ``POST`` and
-   sets the appropriate target release.
+   includes a link to the open pull request.
 #.
 Wait for someone to review the pull request.
-The reviewer will assign the pull request back to
+The reviewer(s) will either approve the pull request
-   the developer when done and should also ping them through other means.
-The developer may take the reviewer's comments as they see fit and merge the pull request when satisfied.
-Once merged, set bug status to ``MODIFIED``.
-It is also helpful to include a link to the pull request in a comment on the bug.
+   or request changes that must be addressed before the pull request can be merged.
+Pull requests should have at least one approved review and no reviews requesting changes before being merged.
+   Once merged, set the bug status to ``MODIFIED``.
+If the next platform release version is known, set the "Platform Release" field appropriately.
+Otherwise, leave it blank and it will be set during the next platform bugfix release.
 #.
 Delete both local and remote branches for the bug.

 .. note::